 Other recipes using seaweed:

-Did you like this Wakame And Vermicelli Soup Recipe?
+Did you like this vermicelli soup?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!Print

 This is a comforting, low caloric wakame and vermicelli soup that’s perfect for those looking for healthier snack options!
 Ready in 10 minutes from start to finish.